scottbrumley/mitre-turla-azure/README.md

-# MTIRE Evaluation Turla Range 2023
+# MITRE Evaluation Turla Range 2023

 This project is an easy button for building the [2023 MITRE Evaluation Range](https://github.com/center-for-threat-informed-defense/adversary_emulation_library/tree/master/turla) with Carbon and Snake scenario environments.
 This was tested using MacOS, so it should work similarly on Linux.